- Study Mode: Full Time

 We had the opportunity to have guest speakers from different sections of the police, trips out to the control room, access to the CCTV for the town and so much more.
 Lectures even helped set up work experience for those wanting to join a different sector of the police and helped with CVs for job applications.
 All this over the 3 years made me feel very prepared to leave BNU and enter the world of work.Sophie Parfitt

 Why study this subject?

-Policing is changing.
-The police service needs to recruit both police officers and non-warranted police staff from all communities to undertake challenging front line roles.
+There is a current demand for recruiting new police officers and non-warranted police staff from all communities to undertake challenging front line roles.

 Why study at Buckinghamshire New University?